 The four scenarios differ mainly in terms of the electricity generation mix, which has a strong effect on the total costs of the energy system.
-Primary energy demand (PED) is presented for all scenarios, including environmental heat for heat pumps.
-The most significant differences can be seen between the Current Policy Scenario (CPS) and the remaining scenarios, since the CPS uses nuclear power for power generation and a large share of fossil fuels (for heat and transport) even in 2050.
+Primary energy demand (PED) is presented in Figure 24 for all scenarios, including environmental heat for heat pumps.
+The most significant differences can be seen between the CPS and the remaining scenarios, since the CPS uses nuclear power for power generation and a large share of fossil fuels (for heat and transport) even in 2050.
 The remaining emissions are removed by direct air carbon capture and storage (DACCS).
-It is also the scenario with the highest Primary Energy Demand in 2050, reaching 1,829 TWh.
-The lowest PED is achieved in the BPS Plus scenario, with 1,498 TWh in 2050.
+It is also the scenario with the highest PED in 2050, reaching 1829 TWh.
+The lowest PED is achieved in the BPSplus scenario, with 1498 TWh in 2050.